Supporting Long-Term Oral Health

 How long do dental implants last with proper care?

 Dental implants are designed to be a long-term option for replacing missing teeth, but their lifespan can vary from person to person.
-The implant post, which is placed into the jawbone, can last 20 years or more with consistent care.
-In many cases, it remains stable for decades, especially when supported by healthy gums and good oral hygiene.
+The implant post, which is placed into the jawbone, has the potential to function for many years with consistent care, though outcomes vary.
+In some cases, implants may remain stable for extended periods when supported by healthy gums and good oral hygiene.
 The crown, bridge, or denture attached to the implant generally lasts between 5 and 15 years.
 These components are exposed to daily wear and may need replacement over time due to normal use.

-Practising good oral hygiene, attending regular dental visits, and avoiding habits like teeth grinding or smoking can help support the long-term success of the implant.
+Practising good oral hygiene, attending regular dental visits, and avoiding habits like teeth grinding or smoking may help maintain implant health over time.

 How long does it take for dental implants to fully heal?